+44 (0)20 7605 4123 Student Login

 4. First Aid Boxes

-4.1 First aid boxes are available from either reception or the kitchen in accordance with the suggested guidelines in the Health and Safety (First Aid) Regulations 1981 – Code of practice and guidance.
+4.1 First aid boxes are checked regularly and are available from reception in accordance with the suggested guidelines in the Health and Safety (First Aid) Regulations 1981 – Code of practice and guidance.

 Providing Information